truher/swerve-sim/README.md

 Caveats:

-* There's something wrong with the pose estimator, such that it wiggles when you suddenly change direction; I'm not sure what the problem is.

 * There's also something wrong with the rotational control in autonomous: it oscillates; maybe the encoder is backwards or something.

 I'll try to fix the issues, hopefully by Christmas.